raymcdermott/heroku-deps-build-pack/README.md

 The tricks enable you to use the build phase to compile your ClojureScript and pull in all the dependencies for your server.

+This means that you can use simple aliases in `deps.edn` that match the way that you develop rather than outsouring the build to complicated external build processes.
+Except that Heroku is a complicated external build process :)

 ## Heroku primer

 Please read the [standard Heroku docs](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment) for preparing apps.